sasilver75/admire-pipeline/README.md

 - Create virtual environment: `python -m venv venv`
 - Activate virtual environment: `source venv/bin/activate`
 - Install dependencies: `pip install -r requirements.txt`
+- Edit any inputs as needed:
+    - idiom lists in `data/*_idioms.txt`
+    - image styles in `code/prompts/styles.py`
+    - prompts in `code/prompts/prompts.py`
+- Run the pipeline: `python code/run.py`

 ### Project Layout
 - `code/`: Contains code for the pipeline.
+    - `run.py`: Contains the main logic for the pipeline.
+    - `prompts/`: Contains system and user prompts for compound sentence-use and image prompt generation, as well as collections of style modifiers injected into the prompts for diversity.
 - `data/`: Contains the data for the ADMIRE task, as well as derived data.
+    - `train/`: Contains images from the ADMIRE english training set.
+    - `en_idioms.txt`: A text file of new-line separated English idiom compounds.
+    - `README.md`: A README for the data directory containing information about idiom sources.
+    - `subtask_a_train.tsv`: A tab-separated values file containing the ADMIRE english training set (besides images, which are in `train/`).
 - `notebooks/`: Contains ipynb files for data exploration and minimal processing.
 - `venv/`: Contains the virtual environment, git-ignored.
 - `view_scripts/`: Contains scripts and templates for viewing the original training set.